 In August of this year I attended the Brandify Client Summit.
 The two day conference covered digital marketing techniques and trends with a heavy focus on local search and emerging tech.
-Conference presenters were from smart companies including Bing, Foursquare, Forrest, Walgreen’s, Underarmour and others.
+Conference presenters were from smart companies including Bing, Foursquare, Forrester, Walgreen’s, Underarmour and others.

 Topics covered include digital marketing, voice + search’s impact on SERP, the convergence of technology and marketing, the importance of online reviews, and more.
 Here are some striking observations from one of the presentations.